Army of Japanese, eager to make extra money, rocking global currency markets | The Japan Times

 Placing the wrong bets

-Because Japan’s retail traders take a contrarian view and go into the market when prices dip, they typically have a moderating effect on currency moves, according to research from the nation’s central bank.
+Because the country’s retail traders take a contrarian view and go into the market when prices dip, they typically have a moderating effect on currency moves, according to research from the Bank of Japan.

 But when their bets go wrong, the results can be explosive.

 They are vulnerable to attack and this was the case on Jan.
-3, during Japan’s New Year holidays.
+3 during the New Year’s holidays.

 Trading in the yen versus emerging-market currencies like the lira has surged over the past three years, even as the Japanese currency’s share of overall global turnover declined, according to a triennial report published last week by the Bank for International Settlements.
 Trading in the euro-yen and Australian dollar-yen crosses also increased, BIS data show.